VirusTotal/yara/docs/yarapython.rst

     :param str filepath: Path to the file to be scanned.
     :param int pid: Process id to be scanned.
-    :param str data: Data to be scanned.
+    :param str/bytes data: Data to be scanned.
     :param dict externals: Dictionary with external variables.
 Keys are variable names and values are variable values.
     :param function callback: Callback function invoked for each rule.